substack/hacker-deps/readme.markdown

 # hacker-deps

-Which programmers does your application depend on?
+Print out which hackers your application depends on.

 # example